 Geocaching is a real-life, outdoor treasure hunt.
 You follow GPS (global positioning system) coordinates on your GPS-enabled device (such as a mobile phone) to find a ‘geocache’ (a container) hidden at that location.

 Inside the geocache is a logbook and ‘treasure’, which might include inexpensive small toys, ornamental buttons, books or interesting coins.
 Your child can take one of the treasures and replace it with something of equal value.

 Schedule swim time

 The weather’s warming up and pools are reopening.
 It’s the perfect opportunity for kids to master their freestyle — or simply build their confidence in the water.

 This is particularly important for children with autism spectrum disorder (ASD), who are at greater risk of drowning than the general population.
 This is, says Austism Awareness Australia, because children with ASD are more likely to wander and be attracted to water.

 Find a swimming instructor who’s specially trained in coaching kids with ASD at Autism Swim.

 Kids need more sleep than adults, which facilitates their growth, learning and development.
 Getting a solid night’s sleep can make your child happier, help them concentrate and improve their behaviour.

-While it’s tempting to stay out later in the summer — and the odd late night for a special occasion is unlikely to cause harm — try to stick to their normal bedtime routine and encourage your child to get enough sleep for their age:
+While it’s tempting to stay out later in the school holidays — and the odd late night for a special occasion is unlikely to cause harm — try to stick to their normal bedtime routine and encourage your child to get enough sleep for their age: